louisvton22/vct-hackathon/README.md

 ####
 Create a `.env` file at the root of the repository.
-Create two variables, "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY", and " set them to the guest user role with permission to use the model: id: "AKIA4AQ3TYI2TC7U4JK5", key: "1vL+AEeDJWgUfuiqMUKDr7eeaWQkfgBv33lV6cAz"
+Create two variables, "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY", and " set them to the guest user role with permission to use the model.
 ### Start Frontend
 `cd` into `frontend/vct-chat` and enter `npm start` in the command line.
 You can view the page through your local host on port 300 or "localhost://3000"